 Pre – Cambrian Granite – This is the basement rock and is called the Ruin granite.
 It varies in texture from a medium equi-granular granite to that of pegmatite granite with large phenocrysts of feldspar approximately 2 inches in width.

 Below is a geologic map of the claim group.
 This is a portion of the Skotnicki, S.J. and Ferguson, C.A., 1995, Geologic map of the Goldfield Quadrangle and the northern part of the Superstition Mountains.
 SW Quadrangle, Maricopa and Pinal Counties, Arizona.
-Arizona Geological Survey Open File Report, OFR-95-09, 2 map sheets, map scale 1:24,000, ..
+Arizona Geological Survey Open File Report, OFR-95-09, 2 map sheets, map scale 1:24,000, .
+As shown on the pages within, the Rhyolite porphyry volcanic neck was not identified and mapped on the east side of the claim group.

 The area inside the claim group has dropped over 700 feet respective to the granite on the outside of the claim group.